Making Code Happen

 Background Effects

 In the background there’s a layered sky system.
-The parallax mountainscapes are generated using an algorithm I’ve been working on that creates interesting looking landscapes with just a tiny bit of code.
+The parallax mountainscapes are generated using a simple algorithm I’ve been working on that creates interesting looking landscapes with just a tiny bit of code.
 Behind that is a gradient with stars and suns that move in the sky to help emphasize the otherworldly feeling of being on another planet.

 background sky effect